sbcc-cs105/EX01-HelloWorld/README.md

 work flow.

 The first step is to commit your code locally.
 This tell git what files you want to turn in.
-In this case you only need to turn in the contents of `hello_world.py`.
+In this case you only need to turn in the contents of `HelloWorld.java`.
 In the Project view, right- click **EX01-HelloWorld** and then select **Git -> Commit Directory...**.
 In the dialog box that pops up, be sure only `hello_world.py` is selected and that there is some text in the _Commit Message_ box.
 A good commit message would be something like `Committing code to get a good grade`.